Developer: Visco Publisher: Mentrix Software Released: 1991 Genre: Platformer

 I made the comparison to Ghosts ‘n Goblins for a reason.
 Wardner is similar to that game not just in its mechanics but its design.
 Its colorful façade hides a vicious platformer where every move needs to be considered.
 Most games use their first level to acclimate you to their controls and gameplay.
 Wardner throws you in the deep end immediately with cruel enemy placement and tight platforming sequences.
 It lightens up slightly after that as some of the following levels offer multiple routes.
 In fact you can even skip almost all of stage three with the right item!
 Most will have to play each level multiple times to find the quickest route to the end as you will die continuously.

 Wardner is a hard game.
 Even though it allows you to buy items between levels it puts up a fight.
-Every move has to be considered in advance and even then the game still finds ways to get you.
+Every move has to be considered and even then the game still finds ways to get you.
 There are multiple weapons but honestly the sun is the only one that is useful.
 The biggest one that will get you is the clock.
-I don’t know if the timer is faster in the home version but what I can say is that the clock is aggressive to the point you have almost no time to dawdle.
+I do not know if the timer is faster in the home version but what I can say is that the clock is aggressive to the point you have almost no time to dawdle.
 Even with extra time it never feels like enough.
 To the game’s credit you start a few feet from where you died but it still feels like every level is short by 30-40 seconds.
 That being said it never rises to the level of Capcom’s game and remains accessible thanks to infinite continues.

 This version of the game has a number of exclusive features.
 There are a number of new bosses which is a huge bonus.
 The arcade game recycled that one dragon a few times too many.
 Some of these are genuinely creepy, like the stage two maiden who changes into a massive fire breathing spider.
 Stage four is now two levels with the new stage five containing all new traps and a new boss.
 Unfortunately the last level is double the size, featuring a boss rush and multiple platforming sections that repeat three times.
 It ruins the flow and more importantly does not give you enough time to complete in one run.
 It turns what was an otherwise cool final stage into a slog.
 Outside of this however the good outweighs the bad.